EmadMak/vlsi-fp8-arithmetic-unit/README.md

 - No NaN or Infinity handling
 - No division or square root
 - Single-issue (one operation at a time)
-- 5-cycle latency (not pipelined for throughput)
+- 6-cycle latency for add/sub, 4-cycle for multiply (not pipelined for throughput)